alexandre-moura/myo/README.md

 ## Features

-- Randomizes advanced training techniques each session
+- Randomizes advanced training techniques for experimentation and discovery each session
 - Saves technique history for easy reference
-- Persistent storage (MMKV) — your history is safe even if the app closes
 - Smooth, fast UI powered by Expo, NativeWind, and Moti
-- Built with performance and aesthetics in mind

 ---

 ## Screenshots

-*(Coming soon — add demo GIFs or screenshots here)*
+*(Coming soon)*

 ---